 The flows presented in this note are based on contractual maturities.
 However, for certain elements of the balance sheet, assumptions could be applied.
-The guarantee commitments given are scheduled on the basis of the best possible estimate of disposal; if not available, they are presented in the first column (up to 3 months).

 When there is no contractual terms, as well as for trading financial instruments (e.g.: derivatives), maturities are presented in the first column (up to 3 months).